drone/docs/content/runner/vm/configuration/setup.md

 {{< / highlight >}}

 For more information about the Amazon configuration options, see [Digital Ocean]({{< relref "../drivers/digitalocean/_index.md" >}})

+# Azure

+To use the setup command for azure you will need to pass through ...

 # Google